ZERO TOLERANCE TO ABUSE OF NHS STAFF

-Our responsibilities to you are to maintain the contents of your records confidentially and to allow you to see your records, under the Access to Medical Records Act, if required.
-There will be a small charge for this service.
+Our responsibilities to you are to maintain the contents of your records confidentially and to allow you to see your records as required, under the Subject Access Request regulations.

 Medical records in this practice contain statements of opinion about the likely diagnosis accounting for your problem at a particular time.
 This diagnosis is entered in order that we can monitor the basis of our actions such as prescribing interventions, etc. Since it is an opinion expressed at the time it is not unusual for the final diagnosis in any episode to differ from it.
 Often when illnesses first present to a doctor, the range in severity of symptoms does not allow more than a tentative diagnosis.

 We will arrange a home visit for a patient whose condition, in the opinion of the doctor, warrants it.

 Diagnosis and treatment increasingly rely on modern technology and the assistance of trained staff.
 Consultations will not normally take place in the home unless the doctor considers this necessary or desirable.